OCA/rma/crm_claim_rma/README.rst

 * Currently, the warranty duration used is the one configured on the products today, not the one which was configured when the product has been sold.

+* Optimization is possible when searching virtual quantities in the search function

 Bug Tracker
 ===========